po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

   * Now, if we refresh the page, we can see that the service worker was installed and registered again.

-  * We can navigate to the Cache Storage tab to see that our files have been cached.

-  * Lastly, we can open the console to see the service worker object as well as a message saying that our files have been cached.

 * Ask the class the following question(s) and call on students for the corresponding answer(s):

   * ☝️ What are the 2 main steps in service worker lifecycle?

   * 🙋 Installation and activation.
 There is also a waiting step that is often skipped.

 ---